Impact of disorder and phonons on the Hubbard bands of Mott insulators in strong electric fields: Results

 \subsubsection{Spectral features}

 After having shown that the $J$-$F$ curves coincide over almost the whole range of field strengths of interest, we now compare the electronic SF around the resonances $F=U/2$ and $F=U$ to characterize the most important current-carrying regimes.
 In particular, at $F=U/2$ the CPA $A(\omega)$ exhibits a broader {\em quasi-particle peak} (QPP) at $\omega\approx 0$ as opposed to the SCB case, see Fig.~\ref{fig:DIA_CPA_spectra}(a) and corresponding inset.
-In addition, the CPA spectral weight at $\omega \approx \pm U/2$ is reduced and we find evidence of {\em folding} of the main Hubbard bands, highlighted by the black vertical arrows in Fig.~\ref{fig:DIA_CPA_spectra}(a).
+In addition, the CPA spectral weight at $\omega \approx \pm U/2$ is reduced, with some {\em kinks} occurring in the main Hubbard bands, highlighted by the black vertical arrows in Fig.~\ref{fig:DIA_CPA_spectra}(a).

 Most likely the differences in the current characteristics shown in Fig.~\ref{fig:currents_DIA_CPA} at $F\approx U/2$ can be attributed to the {\em qualitative} change in $A(\omega)$ between the two approaches, see again Fig.~\ref{fig:DIA_CPA_spectra}(a).
 Such differences become only {\em quantitative} for fully resonant fields $F=U$, while the overall structure of $A(\omega)$ is preserved, see Fig.~\ref{fig:DIA_CPA_spectra}(b).
 This is due to the fact that at $F=U$ the occupations $N_{\text{e}}(\omega)$ of the upper Hubbard band (UHB) in the two approaches (not shown) are essentially the same, so that the difference in the SF becomes less relevant for the $J$-$F$ characteristics.